GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

   :end-before: <!-- SPHINX_TUT_INT_HEX_NUM_METHODS_END -->

-Briefly, the ``fieldName`` attribute specifies which property will be used for flux computations, the``boundaryFieldName`` attribute specifies that for Dirichlet boundary conditions, the pressure at the element face value is used.
+Briefly, the ``fieldName`` attribute specifies which property will be used for flux computations, the ``boundaryFieldName`` attribute specifies that for Dirichlet boundary conditions, the pressure value at the element face is used.
 Last, the ``coefficientName`` attribute is used for the stencil transmissibility computations.

-Note that in GEOSX, we are distinguish solvers from numerical methods, and their parameterizations are independent.
+Note that in GEOSX, there is a difference between solvers and numerical methods, hence their parameterizations are independent.
 We can thus solve have multiple solvers using the same numerical scheme, but with different tolerances, for instance.